jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 3. **What do you already know?** You already know something related to the problem that will help you solve the problem.
 It's not always obvious (especially in the real world), but you know (or can research) something that will help.
 4. **What's the relationship between the two?** Here is where the heavy brainstorming happens.
 This is where your skills and abilities come into play.
 The previous steps set you up to find many potential solutions to your problem, regardless of its type.

-When I used to tutor kids in [math and physics](/is-physics-hard-how-to-study-and-learn-basic-physics/), I would drill this problem solving process into their heads.
+When I used to tutor kids in [math and physics](/is-physics-hard-how-to-study-and-learn-basic-physics/), I would drill this problem-solving process into their heads.
 This methodology works for any problem, regardless of its complexity or difficulty.
-In fact, if you look at the various advances in society, you'll see they all follow some variation of this problem solving technique.
+In fact, if you look at the various advances in society, you'll see they all follow some variation of this problem-solving technique.

 > “The gap between understanding and misunderstanding can best be bridged by thought\!”
 >